I work in the field of performance art, integrating electronics and systems thinking into scenographies for stages.

 Feel welcome to contact me with questions, comments, ideas for collaboration, or teaching

 requests.
-I am purposefully bad at using social media, therefore I do not have a twitter or
+I am purposefully bad at using social media, e-mail is the best way to connect.

 Base: Amsterdam, The Netherlands